-Benefits Description You pav Note: The calendar year deductible do Covered medications and supplies Standard Option Value Plan You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail (for certain prescription drugs): Drugs and medicines that by Federal law of the United States require a doctor's written prescription, including chemotherapy and drugs used to treat the side effects of chemotherapy Disposable needles and syringes, and alcohol swabs (if purchased at a pharmacy) Insulin and related testing material Oral contraceptive (Implants and implant insertions are covered under Surgical procedures, Section 5(b)) Diaphragms Smoking deterrents, including over-the-counter smoking deterrents For questions about the prescription drug program, or to obtain a copy of our current formulary, please call us at 1-800-410-7778 or visit our Web site at www.mhbp.com.
+Benefits description You pay Note: The calendar year deductible does not apply to benefits in this Section.
+Covered medications and supplies Standard Option Value Plan You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail (for certain prescription drugs): Drugs and medicines that by Federal law of the United States require a doctor's written prescription, including chemotherapy and drugs used to treat the side effects of chemotherapy Disposable needles and syringes, and alcohol swabs (if purchased at a pharmacy) Insulin and related testing material Oral contraceptive (Implants and implant insertions are covered under Surgical procedures, Section 5(b)) Diaphragms Smoking deterrents, including over-the-counter smoking deterrents For questions about the prescription drug program, or to obtain a copy of our current formulary, please call us at 1-800-410-7778 or visit our Web site at www.mhbp.com.
 Note: When Medicare Parts A and B are your primary coverage, prescription drug benefits will be paid as described in this section.
-Network pharmacies or Network pharmacies or prescriptions filled by foreign pharmacies: \$10 per Generic drug; 50% of the Plan's allowance for Not covered: All charges All charges • Drugs and supplies for cosmetic purposes • Prescriptions written by a non-covered provider • Vitamins, nutrients and food supplements that do not require a physician's prescription, even if a physician prescribes or administers them • Total parenteral nutrition (TPN) products and related services • Nonprescription drugs or medicines other than over-the- counter smoking deterrents • Anorexiants or weight loss medications • Erectile dysfunction drugs
+Note: Services billed electronically by VA facilities will be paid at the network level of benefits.
+Services billed by DoD and IHS facilities will be paid at the non-network level of benefits.
+Network pharmacies or prescriptions filled by foreign pharmacies: \$10 per Generic drug/\$40 per Preferred brand name drug/\$60 per Non-Preferred brand name drug/\$100 per Specialty drug Non-network pharmacies/Paper claims for prescriptions filled at a network pharmacy: 50% of the Plan's allowance for the prescription and any difference between our allowance and the billed amount Mail Order: \$15 per Generic drug/\$65 per Preferred brand name drug/\$90 per Non-Preferred brand name drug/\$90 per Non-Preferred brand name drug/\$300 per Specialty drug Note: There is a \$4,000 per person per calendar year catastrophic protection limit on out-of-pocket expenses for Specialty drugs obtained from a Network retail pharmacy or through our Mail Order program under Standard Option.
+This limit does not apply to drugs obtained from any other source.
+Network pharmacies or prescriptions filled by foreign pharmacies: \$10 per Generic drug/50% of the Plan's allowance for Preferred brand name, Non-Preferred brand name, and Specialty drugs Non-network pharmacies/Paper claims for prescriptions filled at a network pharmacy: All charges Mail Order: \$30 per Generic drug/50% of the Plan's allowance for Preferred brand name, Non-Preferred brand name, and Specialty drugs Note: There is a \$6,000 per person per calendar year catastrophic protection limit on out-of-pocket expenses for drugs obtained from a Network retail pharmacy or through our Mail Order program under Value Plan.
+This limit does not apply to drugs obtained from any other source.
+Not covered: All charges All charges • Drugs and supplies for cosmetic purposes Prescriptions written by a non-covered provider • Vitamins, nutrients and food supplements that do not require a physician's prescription, even if a physician prescribes or administers them Total parenteral nutrition (TPN) products and related services • Nonprescription drugs or medicines other than over-the- counter smoking deterrents Anorexiants or weight loss medications Erectile dysfunction drugs • Drugs and supplies when another insurance plan or payor provides benefits, regardless of actual payment, for these services/supplies except Medicare covered drugs and supplies (See Durable medical equipment, Section 5(a), for Medicare covered diabetic supplies) Any amount in excess of the cost of the generic drug when a generic is available and the physician has not specified that the pharmacist dispense the brand name drug